bcoin-org/bcoin/docs/Configuration.md

 - `public-host`: Public host to advertise on network.
 - `public-port`: Public port to advertise on network.
 - `nodes`: List of target nodes to connect to (comma-separated).
+- `only`: List of nodes to ONLY connect to (no other nodes or dns seeds will be contacted).

 ## Miner Options